 Prior to any surgical procedure, a general physical examination by a family physician is recommended.
-Routine preoperative blood work and other tests may need to be ordered surgery.
+For healthy patients, routine preoperative blood work or other tests usually are not required prior to surgery (as per the recommendations of Choosing Wisely Canada).
 It is very important to inform Dr. Andrade about all medications, vitamins, and herbal supplements.
 Some of these products can increase the risk of bleeding and must be stopped prior to surgery.
-Do not have anything to after midnight the evening before surgery.
-Water (no other liquids) may be consumed up to 4 hours before surgery.
+Do not have anything to eat 8 hours before surgery.
+Water (no other liquids) may be consumed up to 3 hours before surgery.
 Dr. Andrade and a registered nurse will review all of these details prior to the operation.

 Day of Surgery:

 This operation can be performed at Dr. Andrade’s private clinic or at Southlake Hospital, depending on the your preference, overall health, and other considerations.
 The surgery can be done as an outpatient procedure or as an overnight stay.
 A compression garment or tensor bandage will be applied to the arms, and it should be kept intact and dry until the follow-up appointment.
 Wound drains usually are not required.

 Some discomfort or pain is not uncommon after surgery.
 The arms may be swollen for several weeks, and repetitive movements or heavy lifting should be avoided for at least 4 weeks.
 By 6 weeks patients can usually resume all normal activities and sports.
 Absorbable stitches are used so there is no need for suture removal.